Breeding Location:

 Similar Species

-Semipalmated Plover: Snowy and Piping Plovers have much paler upperparts, stubbier bills, white lores, broader wing stripes, and less complete breast bands.
-Wilson's Plover has a thicker bill, single broad black or gray-brown breast band, and flesh-colored legs.
+Semipalmated Plover: Snowy and Piping Plovers have paler upperparts, white lores, and less complete breast bands.